Kelby Tomlinson: Arizona Diamondbacks

 On November 20, 2018, Tomlinson signed a minor-league deal with the Arizona Diamondbacks.
 He was released on May 12, 2019 after playing in 30 games for the Triple-A Reno Aces.

 Seattle Mariners

-He signed a minor league deal with the Seattle Mariners on May 31, 2019 and was assigned to the Triple-A Tacoma Rainiers.
-He became a free agent following the 2019 season.
+On May 31, 2019, Tomlinson signed a minor league contract with the Seattle Mariners organization.
+In 69 games for the Triple–A Tacoma Rainiers, he slashed .250/.293/.311 with no home runs and 11 RBI.
+Tomlinson elected free agency following the season on November 4.

 Colorado Rockies

 On January 21, 2020, Tomlinson signed a minor league deal with the Colorado Rockies.
 He was released on June 27.
 On June 1, 2021, Tomlinson re-signed with the Rockies organization on a new minor league contract.
 He was assigned to the Triple-A Albuquerque Isotopes and went 3-for-16 in 8 games for the team.
 On July 8, Tomlinson retired from professional baseball.

+Post-playing career

+Tomlinson became a certified optician and with his wife, Tiffany, opened an eyewear shop called Squints in Liberal, Kansas in 2020.